 In addition to the fact sheets below there are a number of other resources which are free or able to be purchased at a nominal fee (excluding postage and handling) through our online shop.
 To see a full list of our child safety resources click here.

 Cycling is a fun activity which the whole family can enjoy.
 This fact sheet provides key information to help you and your child stay safe whilst cycling, including understanding road rules, the use of safety equipment, as well as a bike safety checklist.

 Child Car Restraints

 Tragically one child is accidentally run over in their own driveway every week in Australia.
-Four Wheel Drive vehicles are not the only vehicle involved, with many popular family sedans also having extensive blind spots.
+Four-wheel drive vehicles are not the only vehicles involved, with many popular family sedans also having extensive blind spots.
 Young children are naturally inquisitive and want to see what is going on.
 They move surprisingly fast and can run into the path of a moving vehicle without warning.